Unicode and HTML

 Web pages authored using HyperText Markup Language (HTML) may contain multilingual text represented with the Unicode universal character set.
-Key to the relationship between Unicode and HTML is the relationship between the "document character set", which defines the set of characters that may be present in a HTML document and assigns numbers to them, and the "external character encoding", or "charset", used to encode a given document as a sequence of bytes.
+Key to the relationship between Unicode and HTML is the relationship between the "document character set", which defines the set of characters that may be present in an HTML document and assigns numbers to them, and the "external character encoding", or "charset", used to encode a given document as a sequence of bytes.